Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Experiments

-For training the models we used Adam optimizer with default parameters ($\alpha=0.001$, $\beta_{1}=0.9$, $\beta_{2}=0.999$, and $\epsilon=10^{-8}$) and binary crossentropy loss function.
-Each memory less model (CNN and Perceptron) is trained for $50$ epochs and each dynamic model (LSTM) is trained for $100$ epochs.
-The model corresponding to the best validation performance is selected for the final results.
-The methods were implemented in Keras (Chollet \textit{et al.}~\cite{chollet15}) with TensorFlow~\cite{tensorflow15} backend.
-During the prediction phase only the RGB color data generated from the automatic face detection module is used as input.
-As described above, each of the considered methods outputs a posterior probability distribution over the two possible outcomes --- speaking/not speaking.
-Therefore, when evaluating the models' performance, we use 0.5 as a threshold for assigning a class to each frame-level prediction.
-All results are reported in terms of frame-by-frame weighted accuracy which is calculated with,
+During the training phase the models use Adam optimizer with default parameters ($\alpha=0.001$, $\beta_{1}=0.9$, $\beta_{2}=0.999$, and $\epsilon=10^{-8}$) and binary crossentropy loss function.
+Each non-temporal model (CNN and Perceptron) is trained for $50$ epochs and each temporal model (LSTM) is trained for $100$ epochs.
+The LSTM models are trained with 15, 30, 150, and 300 frame (500 ms, 1 s, 5 s, and 10 s) long segments without overlaps.
+The models corresponding to the best validation performance are selected for evaluation on the test set.
+The models are implemented in Keras~\cite{chollet15} with TensorFlow~\cite{tensorflow15} backend.
+During the prediction phase only the RGB color images extracted with the face detector are used as input.
+As described previously, each of the considered methods outputs a posterior probability distribution over the two possible outcomes --- speaking or not speaking.
+Therefore, when evaluating the models' performance, 0.5 is used as a threshold for assigning a class to each frame-level prediction.
+The results are reported in terms of frame-by-frame weighted accuracy which is calculated with,

 {\ensuremath \text{wacc}} {\ensuremath \text{tp}} {\ensuremath \text{fp}} {\ensuremath \text{tn}} {\ensuremath \text{fn}}